matiasecharri/react-minimal-boilerplate/README.md

 VITE_RICK_AND_MORTY_API_URL=https://rickandmortyapi.com/api/character

+> ⚠️ All environment variables must start with `VITE_` to be exposed to the Vite client at build time.

 This value is used as a **placeholder** and points to the [Rick and Morty public API](https://rickandmortyapi.com/).
 You can replace it with your own API endpoint.
 Just make sure to follow the structure used in the `api/` folder for compatibility.